-Arts & Sciences
+Liberal Arts and Sciences

-The Arts and Sciences division of the college offers traditional college freshman/sophomore courses in communications, humanities, math, science and social sciences.
-It provides liberal arts and preprofessional courses; paraprofessional courses in disciplines such as biotechnology, criminal justice and human services; selected general education courses for vocational programs; and remedial courses in mathematics, reading and writing for students who need academic assistance before undertaking college-level work.

-Students who graduate from the Arts and Sciences division are expected to demonstrate the ability to think and to communicate effectively both orally and in writing; to use mathematics meaningfully, not just punch in numbers on a calculator; to understand the modes of inquiry of the major disciplines; to be aware of our culture and of other cultures and times; to achieve insights gained through experience in thinking about ethical problems; to develop the capacity for self-understanding and problem solving; and finally, to gain sufficient depth in some field of knowledge to contribute to society.
+The Liberal Arts and Sciences division of the College offers traditional college freshman/sophomore courses in communications, humanities, math, science and social sciences.
+It provides liberal arts and preprofessional courses; paraprofessional courses in disciplines such as biotechnology, criminal justice and human services; courses for preprofessional preparation, selected general education courses for vocational programs; and remedial courses in mathematics, reading and writing for students who need academic assistance before undertaking college-level work.
+Students who graduate with an A.A. or A.S. degree are expected to demonstrate the ability to think and to communicate effectively both orally and in writing; to use mathematics meaningfully, not just punch in numbers on a calculator; to understand the modes of inquiry of the major disciplines; to be aware of our culture and of other cultures and times; to achieve insights gained through experience in thinking about ethical problems; to develop the capacity for self-understanding and problem-solving; and finally, to gain sufficient depth in some field of knowledge to contribute to society.